jbytecode/JMcDM/paper/paper.md

 WASPAS [@waspas],
 and
 WPM [@wsm_wpm]
 for multiple-criteria tools.
+This list of selected methods includes both classical (TOPSIS, ELECTRE, PROMETHEE, etc.) and modern (COCOSO, MABAC, MARCOS, etc.) tools of the relevant literature.

 The package also performs DEA for Data Envelopment Analysis [@dea] and includes a method for zero-sum game solver.
+Although these methods may seem different from the methods mentioned above, they are basically members of the same method family and solve similar problems.
+DEA differs from the above methods by not being an outranking method.
+Zero-sum game is also a multi-criteria decision-making problem, but this time, unlike outranking methods, both the rows and columns of the decision matrix show alternative strategies.

 The full set of other tools and utility functions are listed and documented in the source code as well as in the online documentation.

 # Installation and basic usage